 Minor in Cinema & Media Arts

 The Cinema & Media Arts minor consists of 18 hours and requires students to enroll in a balance of film studies and film/video production classes.
+To declare your minor, please see this form.

 The requirements are as follows: